rhaleblian/backstep/README.md

 * Release built software as directly usable and tracked products for all NeXTians;
 * Be a foundation for a KISS package management (eg list, search, show-dependencies, install-but-do-not-break-me, remove-but-do-not-break-me) process for said NeXTians and their machines.

-## Bootstrapping Toolchain
+## Initial toolchain

-See SCOREBOARD.md.
+See `SCOREBOARD.md`.
 Collect these up and install them.
 For Installer packages, see http://next.haleblian.com/package/m68k .

 ## General Process

-A general gist of @rhaleblian 's process:

-1. install packages from the 'toolchain' list in SCOREBOARD.md ;
-2. grab the source in question (eg nano) from http://ftp.gnu.org/gnu
+1. fetch the source in question.
+For GNU packages, use http://ftp.gnu.org/gnu ;
-3. try to configure it
+2. try to configure it with `bootstrap`;
-4. if works, try to build it
+3. if works, try to build it with `gmake`;
-5. if not, estimate the delta and make notes: update the SCOREBOARD and the save the error messages
+4. if not, estimate the delta and make notes: update the `SCOREBOARD.md` and the save the error messages.
+5. install successful builds with `gmake install`.

-SCOREBOARD.md tracks what builds have been tried and what the toolchain and support tools are.
+`SCOREBOARD.md` tracks what builds have been tried and what the toolchain and support tools are.

 ## Package build dependencies